Nigel Walley: Death of Julia Lennon

 On the evening of 15 July 1958, Walley went to visit Lennon at his aunt's house, finding Julia Lennon (Lennon's mother) and Lennon's aunt talking by the front gate of Menlove Avenue.
 Unfortunately, Lennon was not there, as he was at his mother's house at 1 Blomfield Road.
 Walley then accompanied Lennon's mother to a bus stop further north along Menlove Avenue, with her telling jokes along the way.
 At about 9:30, Walley left her to walk up Vale Road and she crossed Menlove Avenue to the central reservation between two traffic lanes, which was lined with hedges that covered disused tram tracks.
 Five seconds later, Walley heard "a loud thud", and turned to see her body "flying through the air"—which landed about 100 feet from where she had been hit.
 Lennon refused to talk to Walley for months afterwards, which left Walley with the feeling that Lennon held him responsible.

 Golf professional

-Walley became one of the youngest golf professionals in the U.K., working at the Wrotham Heath Golf Club in Borough Green, Kent, and then in Semmering, Austria, in 1961.
+Walley became one of the youngest golf professionals in the UK, working at the Wrotham Heath Golf Club in Borough Green, Kent, and then in Semmering, Austria, in 1961.
 Later he ran a golf club in Lima, Peru.